bd-iaas-us/autoSE/README.md

 # AutoSE

 AutoSE (Automated Software Engineering) is an AI-agent-based service that automates various software development activities.
-It is designed to automatically tackle complex software engineering tasks across different stages of the software development lifecycle, including design, coding, testing, and operation.
+It is designed to seamlessly tackle complex software engineering tasks across different stages of the software development lifecycle, including design, coding, testing, and operation.
 By leveraging cutting-edge LLM and AI agent technology, AutoSE aims to provide effective solutions to these challenges.

 ## Features